clmntcrl/swidux-echo/README.md

 This is the first middleware built for [Swidux](https://github.com/clmntcrl/swidux).
 It's a simple logger which print action and updated Swidux's store in the console.

-## Stability

-This library should be considered alpha, and not stable.
-Breaking changes will happen often.

 ## Usage

 You just have to pass `echo()`  into the `Store` init.